-The Head of Internal Audit has free and unfettered access to the following:
+The HolA has free and unfettered access to the following:

 - Chief Executive;

 - Chief Finance Officer;

 - Monitoring Officer;

-- Chair of the SAC; and
+- · Chair of the SAC; and

-- Any other member of the CMG.
+- Any other member of the CLT.

-The independence of the Head of Internal Audit is further safeguarded as the service is contracted.
-Also, his/her annual appraisal ensures it is not inappropriately influenced by those subject to internal audit.
+The independence of the HoIA is further safeguarded as the service is contracted.
+Also, their annual appraisal ensures it is not inappropriately influenced by those subject to internal audits.

-To ensure that internal auditor objectivity is not impaired and that any potential conflicts of interest are appropriately managed, all internal audit staff are required to make an annual personal independence responsibilities declaration via the contracted suppliers procedures which include deadlines for:
+To ensure that internal auditor objectivity is not impaired and that any potential conflicts of interest are appropriately managed, all internal audit staff are required to make an annual personal independence responsibilities declaration via the contracted suppliers' procedures, which include deadlines for: